Gay Animals Who Prove Same-Sex Love Is Natural

 Penguins are famously monogamous, known to link up with one partner for life.
 Among these long-lasting, loving relationships are countless same-sex couples sticking together through thick and thin.

-In 1911, George Murray Levick observed homosexual activity in a wild penguin colony at Cape Adare in Antarctica.
-Since then, thousands more same-sex penguin couples have been noted.
+In 1911, explorer George Murray Levick observed homosexual activity in a wild penguin colony at Cape Adare in Antarctica.
+Since then, thousands more same-sex penguin couples have been documented.
 Well known among them are Ronnie and Reggie, a gay couple at London Zoo.
-But while their sexualities are as normal as can be, their living situation isn’t – these two lovebirds shouldn’t be denied their freedom, locked in a zoo, and gawked at by a constant stream of visitors, with every aspect of their lives controlled by humans.
+But while their sexualities are as normal as can be, their living situation isn’t – these two lovebirds shouldn’t be denied their freedom, locked up, and gawked at by a constant stream of visitors, with every aspect of their lives controlled by humans.

 Reports show that bottlenose dolphins engage in non-reproductive sexual activity without regard for biological sex, and one pod of Amazon river dolphins was even spotted engaging in homosexual group sex.